It was a casual conversation at the doctor’s office where she worked that changed Diane Sheridan’s life.

 Diane had gone into massage therapy thinking that she wasn’t seeking a new career, but rather something extra she could do after her workday—massages for family and friends—given that her kids were soon graduating.
 “The whole premise of taking massage therapy was to exercise my brain,” says Diane.
 “But as I was going through school, it became very apparent that I was doing a lot of work and making a lot of sacrifices.
 I realized it would be stupid not to actually see this as a proper business opportunity.”

-While Diane changed her mind about her approach to massage as a profession, her vision was always to work from home.
+While Diane changed her mind about her approach to massage as a profession, her vision had always been to have a home-based practice.

 “I had always worked for someone else, and I just didn’t want to do that anymore,” she says.
 “I had my massage therapy room set up even before I started school!”

 Diane soft-launched her business, Beckett Park Therapeutic Massage, in August of 2021.
-In her planning she assumed that the business would take a while to build up allowing her to keep her job at the doctor’s office.
+In her planning, she had assumed that the business would take a while to build up, allowing her to keep her job at the doctor’s office.
 But once her doors opened, she was immediately busy.

 “I had put a couple of ads in the community pages of the paper and had people calling at 11 at night and six in the morning,” says Diane.
 “Between my office job and my business, I was working 70 hours a week.”